dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/5-preparing-for-a-successful-run.md

       path: '{{ env_var("MOTHERDUCK_TOKEN", "") }}'
 ```

-Because we’re still using DuckDB-backed database, our `type` will also be `duckdb` for `prod`.
+Because we’re still using a DuckDB-backed database, our `type` will also be `duckdb` for `prod`.
 Save and commit the file to git before continuing.

 **Note:** While dbt supports more platforms than just DuckDB, our project is set up to only work with this database type.
 If you use a different platform `type` for future projects, the configuration will vary depending on the platform being connected.
 Refer to [dbt’s documentation](https://docs.getdbt.com/docs/supported-data-platforms) for more information and examples.